 For updated status on where the hiker-biker closure is today visit the National Park Service's Road Status Page.
 It is updated Monday through Friday with the most recent conditions.
 Crews do not work on the weekend so there are no hiker-biker closures on Saturday or Sunday.
 Bring bear spray (or purchase at check-out and we will have it ready for you), water, and food and plan your day the same as you would if hiking a trail.
 Be on the lookout for wildlife and be aware that bicyclists and hikers are using the same roadway.
 Avalanche conditions exist throughout the park and along the roadway.
 Be aware of conditions prior to starting your trip and avoid known avalanche paths.

-Itinerary: The drive will take us approximately one hour each way.
-We will drop hikers off at Apgar Visitor Center or Lake McDonald Lodge, then continue to the gate.
-From there, we will park, unload bikes, and you will be on your own to ride!
 Remember, you are on your own- THIS IS NOT A GUIDED TRIP.
 NOT INCLUDED IN YOUR TRIP IS YOUR PASS TO ENTER GLACIER NATIONAL PARK- PLEASE CLICK HERE TO PURCHASE YOUR INDIVIDUAL PASS.
 Feel free to throw your lunch in your backpack or Camelbak, or leave it in the van to eat on the return drive.
-BE BACK AT THE VAN BY 3:00PM FOR THE DRIVE HOME.
 DON'T BE LATE, WE CAN'T WAIT!
-Obviously, if everyone comes back early and wants to depart, we will go.
 We will be transporting bikes on top of the vehicle in our secure bike rack as well on the back of the van in our 6 bike Recon Rack.
 The road is what you make it.
 Want to ride hard, and it will be strenuous, or you can take it easy and enjoy the views.
 You may encounter wildlife.
 Give them room and enjoy the show!
 We do sell bear spray in the check out process and will have it for you the morning of the ride.
 We recommend everyone carries bear spray.
 Feel free to take your time, and enjoy the scenery.
 Remember, you must be self supported.
 BRING BEAR SPRAY and have it readily accessible.
 THIS TRIP GOES RAIN OR SHINE!
 If Going to the Sun Road is closed for any reason, we will ride another road, such as Camas Road.

 When packing for a bike ride in Glacier National Park in the spring — think like you are about to go for a hike in the park.
 We will get plenty of nice days where you will be able to wear shorts and a t-shirt, however, keep in mind that rain and snow are very possible and with very little notice.
 Even if the forecast is calling for sunny, warm weather, ensure that you bring synthetic layers, including tights or pants.
 Please also pack rain pants and jacket, and a warm coat (either fleece or fluffy), as conditions are likely to change.
 Gloves and a warm hat are a necessity, particularly in the shoulder seasons.
 Hiking shoes are recommended if for some reason you aren't able to ride.
 Bring a water bottle or purchase a Whitefish Shuttle branded water bottle.
 Also, if you’re biking in Glacier National Park, be sure to check out the regulations.
-Cost does not include Glacier National Park entrance fees or gratuity for guide.
+Cost does not include Glacier National Park entrance fees or gratuity for Shuttle Driver.
 PLEASE BE SURE TO PURCHASE YOUR PASS TO THE PARK PRIOR TO COMING.
 CLICK HERE TO PURCHASE PASS!
+Park entrance fees, meals and guide’s gratuities are not included.